 All required clinical sites are within daily driving distance of the campus.

-- University of Minnesota Medical Center, Minneapolis, MN
+University of Minnesota Medical Center (East) (Minneapolis, MN)

 - Bachelor of Science in Nursing

 - PhD in Nursing